AlfredoRamos/phpbb-ext-seo-metadata/README.md

 ### Usage

-It will dynamically generate Open Graph data based on your board forum data and the current page information.

-If available, it will generate and include the following data inside the `<head>` tag:
+If available, it will dynamically generate and include the following data inside the `<head>` tag:

 Open Grah:
 ```html